sjp2023/attractive-people-employment/README.md

+# Attractive people, Attractive Employment
-# Analysis of unveilling the influence of attractiveness on Employement in the United States
+## Analysis of unveiling the influence of attractiveness on employment in the United States

 ## Overview

-This repo provides analysis of a data set with the code to see if there is the relationship between beauty/ or attractiveness and employment and how does it impacting for hiring process in the United States of America.
+This repo provides analysis of a data set with the code to see if there is a relationship between beauty/ or attractiveness and employment and how does it impacting for hiring process in the United States of America.

 ## Obtaining raw data
 The data need to be downloaded from Replication Scholar paper data set as CSV file.
 This is done manually and then moved to `data/raw_data`.